-- Use shims from the provided kit; - Purchase new factory shim(s) at the desired thickness; - Use a universal shim kit available from most drive train specialists.
+- Purchase new factory shims at the desired thickness. - Use a universal shim kit available from most drive train specialists. - Add small amounts of shim between the bearing cone and the bearing seat.

-NOTE : NEVER machine the Air Locker.
+NOTE: NEVER machine the Air Locker.

 3.3 Mounting the Ring Gear